 The 2021 Ducati Multistrada V4 doesn’t have desmodromic valves.
-I’ve always thought of “desmo” valves as being pure Ducati — they have been for decades.
+I’ve always thought of “desmo” valves as being pure Ducati — they have been a core feature of Ducati motorcycles for decades.

 But since even Ducati seems to be moving away from them in limited circumstances, it’s time I put out an explainer.
 Because people are asking… wait… what are desmodromic valves?